Skip to main content

 Source: Synthesized from European Commission, USTR, and member state implementation schedules.
 Revised CSA timeline estimated based on typical EU legislative process.

-Scroll to see more
+Scroll right to see more

 Each framework evaluates a different risk dimension.
 NIS2 asks whether your organization manages cybersecurity risk across its supply chain, with incident reporting obligations and management accountability.
 DORA asks whether financial entities can maintain operational resilience through ICT disruptions, with prescriptive requirements for critical third-party provider oversight and resilience testing.
 The Cyber Resilience Act asks whether the products you deploy were designed and maintained with security built in, with vulnerability reporting and conformity assessment obligations.
 The revised Cybersecurity Act asks a question none of the others touch: whether the supplier's jurisdiction, ownership structure, and government exposure create non-technical risks that compromise the security of EU critical infrastructure.
+The EU AI Act adds the fifth question: how the vendor's AI systems are classified (prohibited, high-risk, limited-risk, or minimal-risk), what role the vendor plays (provider, deployer, importer, distributor), and which obligations attach to that combination — including transparency, conformity assessment, post-market monitoring, and the GPAI rules that took effect 2 August 2025.

-Scroll to see more
+Scroll right to see more

 Four-circle Venn diagram showing what NIS2, DORA, CRA, and the revised CSA each evaluate about the same vendor, with overlapping areas for shared requirements like risk assessment, reporting obligations, and supply chain security

-Scroll to see more
+Scroll right to see more

 The lex specialis principle adds complexity rather than clarity.
 DORA prevails over NIS2 where they directly overlap for financial entities, but the revised CSA introduces a horizontal layer that cuts across both.
-An organization subject to DORA still faces NIS2 obligations in areas DORA does not cover - specifically personnel security measures and MFA/encryption policy documentation, as detailed in our analysis of Sweden's Cybersecurity Act implementation.
+An organization subject to DORA still faces NIS2 obligations in areas DORA does not cover, specifically personnel security measures and MFA/encryption policy documentation, as detailed in our analysis of Sweden's Cybersecurity Act implementation.
 The CRA then adds product-level obligations that neither NIS2 nor DORA address: a vendor's organizational compliance does not guarantee that its products meet CRA essential cybersecurity requirements.

 What the revised Cybersecurity Act changes